uiyee/dokuwiki-plugin-plantuml/README.markdown

 See [PlantUML Installation Notes](http://plantuml.sourceforge.net/faqinstall.html) for troubleshooting.

+Note that Java needs write access to the user DokuWiki is running as.
+It can be the user your webserver is running as.
+On some systems the home directory of such user is not writable by default.
+You can either fix the access or store Java settings elsewhere using plugin option `java_systemroot`.

+For example, set `java_systemroot` to `/home/java` and ensure the directory exists and is writable:

+    $ mkdir /home/java
+    $ chown www-data:www-data /home/java

+`www-data` is the user apache is running as on Debian systems, replace this with the user your DokuWiki is running as.

 # Remote Rendering

 The plugin can use PlantUML server to generate diagrams.
 So nothing is required to be installed on the server running DokuWiki.